Are you planning to start your company and join the startup world, but you are alone in your future venture?

 The introspection is now over.
 Great!
 You are prepared to become an entrepreneur.
 All you have to do is find a great problem to solve, figure out how you can make money out of it, research if there are people willing to pay for it except for your friends and family, build a prototype, test the prototype, define the perfect user, refine the prototype, do a bit of marketing, create a legal entity (“For a startup?!
 Maybe it’s too early.”), find investment, motivate yourself when times are tough (which is most of the time), network to find potential business partners, build the product, test the product……and the list goes on.

 As one might imagine, you most likely won’t be able to do all these things alone.
 Ideally, you would need a co-founder that has the complementary skills, the passion and the drive to share both the hard work that lies ahead, as well as to celebrate success together.
 But how do you find the right co-founder?
 Where do you find him/her?
 And how do you get him/her on board?

 Criteria for selecting a co-founder

 There are of a lot of things you should consider when looking for the person that you will onboard on your future successful startup.
-You need to look at their background, analyse both their hard and soft skills, see how passionate they are about your project, as well as their motivation behind doing a startup.
-These criterias can be grouped in 3 main categories.
+You need to look at their background, analyze both their hard and soft skills, see how passionate they are about your project, as well as their motivation behind doing a startup.
+These criteria can be grouped into 3 main categories.

 Skillset.
 Look for the skills you are lacking or those that you are not the best at.
 Being a handful of people at the beginning (usually 2 or 3) you need to make sure you cover all the long list of tasks that lie ahead.